jonwang22/DeployBankAppUsingAWSElasticBeanstalk/README.md

 Jul 28 02:29:37 ip-172-31-47-211 web: [2024-07-28 02:29:37 +0000] [2798] [ERROR] Shutting down: Master
 Jul 28 02:29:37 ip-172-31-47-211 web: [2024-07-28 02:29:37 +0000] [2798] [ERROR] Reason: Worker failed to boot.
 ```
+The reason why we were getting these errors is because when we uploaded our application, we uploaded the zip folder directly downloaded from GitHub.
+AWS Elastic Beanstalk looks for the application file at the top level when the zip file is unzipped.
+In order to provide that properly, I had to take the Github zip and unzip it to get the main folder.
+Go into that folder and then zip all the files up inside and then upload that zip file to AWS Elastic Beanstalk.
+Then the web app could be accessed by the domain given.

 ## Optimization